ckelsoe/obsidian-shell-path-copy/README.md

 * **Linux**: `file:///home/john/Documents/vault/note.md`
 * **macOS**: `file:///Users/john/Documents/vault/note.md`

+# Obsidian URL Format

+For users who want to create clickable links that open files directly in Obsidian:

+1. Right-click any file in the file explorer
+2. Select "Copy as Obsidian URL"
+3. The full obsidian:// URL is copied to your clipboard

+This is particularly useful for:
+* Creating links from task managers (Todoist, OmniFocus, etc.)
+* Linking from external documentation or wikis
+* Building automation workflows
+* Cross-app integration

+Example output:
+* `obsidian://open?vault=MyVault&file=Projects/Project%20Plan`

 # Markdown Link Format

 For users who want to create internal links or documentation: